 As a progressive livestock farmer, if you know that your profits are closely linked to healthy animals.
 More healthy animals mean better productivity and profits.

 This is as important as it gets.
-But, urgent day-to-day tasks such as repairing the fence, pitching in for the farmworker on leave, and managing your farm accounts can take up a lot of your time.
+But urgent day-to-day tasks such as repairing the fence, pitching in for the farmworker on leave, and managing your farm accounts can take up much of your time.
 This means you spend very little thinking about ways to improve animal health.

-I wrote this guide for you to help you think about various ways to improve the health of your animals.
+I wrote this guide to help you think about various ways to improve the health of your animals.

-If you're a veteran livestock farmer, this guide will help you systematically look at animal health.
+This guide will help you systematically look at animal health if you're a veteran livestock farmer.
 Otherwise, this guide will introduce you to ideas you may not be familiar with.